-After an unexpected ending, that, of course, left many of fans heartbroken, there might be the next Game of Thrones series in 10 years.
+After an unexpected ending that, of course, left many fans heartbroken, there might be the next Game of Thrones series in 10 years.

 Now you’ve known that George R R Martin isn’t the type of writer you expect, you may think that this is the end of Game of Thrones.

 NO!
-Not really, cause you probably wouldn’t have noticed in the last episode, Martin truly hints about the next show, that will possibly be in 10 years from now and has a more powerful message than ever.
+Not really, cause you probably wouldn’t have noticed in the last episode; Martin truly hints about the next show, which will possibly be in 10 years from now and has a more powerful message than ever.
 Here’s how!

 Reasons why there might be the next Game of Thrones series in the upcoming years

-Meanwhile, half of the fans are mad at the last season of Game of Thrones, while half of them filed a petition of the HBO drama series remake.
+Meanwhile, half of the fans are mad at the last season of Game of Thrones, while half of them filed a petition for the HBO drama series remake.

-As the main character, including the, survived new ‘Kings and Queens of House Stark’ and the Ned Stark‘s bastard himself has a heartfelt separation from the loved ones, there’s something peculiar about the show that suggests next Game of Thrones series might be possible in a decade from now.
+As the main character, including the survived new ‘Kings and Queens of House Stark’ and the Ned Stark‘s bastard himself has a heartfelt separation from the loved ones, there’s something peculiar about the show that suggests the next Game of Thrones series might be possible in a decade from now.